swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 The introduction of support for nonescapable types is (in general) a compile-time matter, with minimal (or even zero) runtime impact.
 This greatly simplifies the task of generalizing previously shipping types for use in nonescapable contexts.
 Another simplifying aspect is that while it can be relatively easy for classic Swift code to accidentally copy a value, it tends to be rare for functions to accidentally _escape_ their arguments -- previous versions of a function are less likely to accidentally violate nonescapability than noncopyability.

-The implementation of this proposal adopts the same approaches as [SE-0436] to ensure forward and backward compatibility of newly compiled (and existing) binaries, including the Standard Library itself.
+The implementation of this proposal adopts the same approaches as [SE-0437] to ensure forward and backward compatibility of newly compiled (and existing) binaries, including the Standard Library itself.
 We expect that code that exercises the new features introduced in this proposal will be able to run on earlier versions of the Swift stdlib -- to the extent that noncopyable and/or nonescapable types are allowed to backdeploy.

-[SE-0436] has already arranged ABI compatibility symbols to get exported as needed to support ABI continuity.
+[SE-0437] has already arranged ABI compatibility symbols to get exported as needed to support ABI continuity.
 It has also already reimplemented most of the entry points that this proposal touches, in a way that forces them to get embedded in client binaries.
 This allows the changes in this proposal to get backdeployed without any additional friction.

+Like its precursor, this proposal does assume that the `~Copyable`/`~Escapable` generalization of the `ExpressibleByNilLiteral` protocol will not have an ABI impact on existing conformers of it.
+However, it goes a step further, by also adding a lifetime annotation on the protocol's initializer requirement; this requires that such annotations must not interfere with backward/forward binary compatibility, either.
+(E.g., it requires that such lifetime annotations do not get mangled into exported symbol names.)

 ### Note on protocol generalizations

-Like [SE-0436], this proposal mostly avoids generalizing standard protocols, with the sole exception of `ExpressibleByNilLiteral`, which has now been generalized to allow both noncopyable and nonescapable conforming types.
+Like [SE-0437], this proposal mostly avoids generalizing standard protocols, with the sole exception of `ExpressibleByNilLiteral`, which has now been generalized to allow both noncopyable and nonescapable conforming types.

 As a general rule, protocol generalizations like that may not be arbitrarily backdeployable -- it seems likely that we'll at least need to support limiting the availability of _conformance_ generalizations, if not generalizations of the protocol itself.
-In this proposal, we follow [SE-0436] in assuming that this potential issue will not apply to the specific case of `ExpressibleByNilLiteral`, because of its particularly narrow use case.
-Our experience with [SE-0436] is reinforcing this assumption, but it is still possible there is an ABI back-compatibility issue that we haven't uncovered yet.
+In this proposal, we follow [SE-0437] in assuming that this potential issue will not apply to the specific case of `ExpressibleByNilLiteral`, because of its particularly narrow use case.
+Our experience with [SE-0437] is reinforcing this assumption, but it is still possible there is an ABI back-compatibility issue that we haven't uncovered yet.
 In the (unlikely, but possible) case we do discover such an issue, we may need to do extra work to patch protocol conformances in earlier stdlibs, or we may decide to limit the use of `nil` with noncopyable/nonescapable optionals to recent enough runtimes.

 To illustrate the potential problem, let's consider `Optional`'s conformance to `Equatable`: